Aquakor/eiti-info/README.md

 # Eiti-info

-This is a simple personal project.
+This is a simple personal project to automate info checking on the web.
 The goal of the project is to notify me about new announcement of dean's office via email.